Update 26th May ’26: I currently have one space for a therapy client. I have space for one IFS therapist as a supervisee. My email is:

 Next steps

 If you’re interested in working with me, email me to see if I have a current slot that would work for you.
-If so then we’ll book in a first session (at the usual cost) so you can decide if it feels like a good fit.
+If so then we can book in a free 20 minute session so you can decide if it feels like a good fit.

 Recommended reading